RageAgainstThePixel/com.utilities.async/README.md

 #### Addressables

-If you enable `UNITY_ADDRESSABLES`, the package provides awaiters and exception propagation for `AsyncOperationHandle` via `AsyncOperationHandleExtensions.cs`.
+If you install the addressables package, this package provides awaiters and exception propagation for `AsyncOperationHandle` and `AsyncOperationHandle<T>`.
 When awaiting Addressables operations the extension will rethrow operation exceptions so they propagate to your try/catch blocks.

-#### Editor behavior
+#### Editor Behavior

 When running in the Unity Editor the package uses `EditorCoroutineUtility` (where applicable) and registers awaiters for safe cancellation during play-mode state changes.
 This prevents many common pitfalls where awaited operations outlive the play session.

-### WebGL Support
+#### WebGL Support

 Shamelessly lifted from <https://github.com/VolodymyrBS/WebGLThreadingPatcher>

 WebGL support is now supported, but be aware that long tasks will not run on the background thread and will block the main thread.
 All tasks will be executed by just one thread so any blocking calls will freeze whole application.
 Basically it similar to async/await behavior in Blazor.

-#### How does it work?
+##### How does it work?

 `WebGLPostBuildCallback` uses a IIl2CppProcessor callback to rewrite entries in `mscorelib.dll` and change some method implementations.
 It changes `ThreadPool` methods that enqueue work items of delegate work to `SynchronizationContext` so all items will be executed in same thread.
 Also it patches `Timer` implementation to use Javascript timer functionality.